-This chapter describes how to prepare and organize the PhenoCycler Reporters revealed in a PhenoCycler-Fusion Multicycle run.
+This chapter describes how to prepare and organize the PhenoCycler Reporters revealed in a PhenoCycler-Fusion multicycle run.
 A Reporter comprises a fluorescent dye conjugated to a PhenoCycler oligonucleotide sequence complementary to one specific antibody barcode.
-As part of Reporter plate preparation, unique Reporters are grouped together in mixtures of up to three spectrally distinct dyes, along with a nuclear stain.
-Each of these mixtures is called a Reporter Master Mix and is pipetted in one well of a 96-well plate.
-Each well corresponds to one experiment cycle.
+As part of Reporter plate preparation, unique Reporters are grouped together in mixtures of up to 3 spectrally distinct dyes, along with a nuclear stain.
+Each of these mixtures is called a Reporter Master Mix and is pipetted into a single well of a 96-well plate.
+Each well corresponds to 1 experiment cycle.